 - Offer your amenities – It may seem obvious and perhaps your Advisor already did but review your alternative transportation options and also SPECIAL FINANCING choices.
 Sometimes these opportunities may make your customer reconsider and take you up on a good offer.
 Sometimes the Advisor may have failed to offer or emphasize it enough in the original approach.

 - Prioritize your offerings and give options – Be sure to give you customer information on what CAN wait and also what SHOULD NOT wait.
 Your candidness on WHAT CAN WAIT will give a tremendous amount of weight to your recommendations of what SHOULD NOT wait.
-By using this approach, you are less likely to “blow people out of the water” with a lot of services and you are providing an option that is different than ALL OR NOTHING.
+By using this approach, you are less likely to “blow people out of the water” with a lot of services and you are providing an option that is different from ALL OR NOTHING.

 Training Opportunities Abound